CMSgov/blueprint_api/README.md

 ```

 ### SwaggerUI
-This seems like something worth adding to the readme:
 Go to http://localhost:8000/doc/ to see the SwaggerUI
 Go to http://localhost:8000/doc.json or http://localhost:8000/doc.yaml to see the unformatted spec